MarekBykowski/yocto-ci-manifest/README.md

   <img width="700" src="https://github.com/user-attachments/assets/2692acc5-a204-44eb-ac6b-b1baa8dda923">
 </p>

-- then in the imput label `Note` write `yocto-ci`, set expiration to `no expiration` and click on `repo` giving the full control over the private repos, as shown in the figure as fallows
+- then in the input label `Note` write `yocto-ci`, set expiration to `no expiration` and click on `repo` giving the full control over the private repos, as shown in the figure as follows

 <p align="center">
   <img width="700" src="https://github.com/user-attachments/assets/7aff979a-8a0c-4c9c-9c83-8176cd636bdb">